-Trump Takes Over DC's Busiest Golf Course for Renovations as Part of Beautification Drive
+Trump Administration Closes DC's Busiest Golf Course for Renovation

-Trump Renovates DC's Busiest Golf Course in Beautification Push
+Trump Administration Closes DC's Busiest Golf Course for Renovation

-Sources told the outlet that renowned golf course architect Tom Fazio is expected to oversee the design process.
-The transition marks a shift in management for Washington's public golf facilities.
-The National Links Trust, a non-profit that previously held the lease for East Potomac, Langston, and Rock Creek courses, has reportedly been offered a renewed lease specifically for Rock Creek.
-According to a source, this offer includes a waiver of unpaid rent, intended to be redirected toward course improvements.
-However, the group disputed these reports, stating they had not received a formal offer from the administration regarding the Rock Creek Park Golf course.
+Golf course architect Tom Fazio is expected to oversee the design.
+The transition also shifts management of Washington's public golf facilities.
+The National Links Trust, which previously held leases for East Potomac, Langston and Rock Creek courses, has reportedly been offered a renewed lease for Rock Creek with a waiver of unpaid rent.
+However, the trust disputed this, stating they had not received a formal offer.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-The developments at East Potomac follow reports from The Washington Post that the administration has also approached the Washington Commanders about potentially taking over the Langston Golf Course.
-These moves are part of a broader initiative by the Trump administration to renovate landmarks and public spaces across the capital, aiming to enhance the city's aesthetic appeal and functionality.
+Separately, the administration has approached the Washington Commanders about potentially taking over Langston Golf Course, according to The Washington Post.
+These moves are part of a broader initiative to renovate landmarks and public spaces across the capital.

 Pickt after-article banner — collaborative shopping lists app with family illustration